kittykatattack/ga/README.md

 ![Alien Armada gameplay](/tutorials/screenshots/15.png)

-The browser background that borders the game is set to a dark gray.
+The browser background that borders the game is set to a dark gray color.
 This is thanks to one of Ga's built-in features: the `scaleToWindow` method.
 To use it, call `scaleToWindow` just after you call Ga's `start` method, like this: